DemocracyApps/member-org/README.md

 and OrganizationMember present an interface, while EloquentOrganization and EloquentOrganizationMember are traits that provide a full implementation when added to an Eloquent model.

+The package is quite simple.
+It's most useful when a platform must support multiple types of organizations and organization members at the same time.

 ## Instructions For Use